Our Vision

 Senior Research Assistant & PhD Candidate

-Kirstin is a PhD Candidate at the Hudson Institute of Medical Research in Melbourne.
-Her research centres around the aetiology of preterm stillbirth with a particular focus on how the endometrial environment contributes to such adverse pregnancy outcomes.
-She graduated from the University of Melbourne with a BSc (Genetics) and completed a GradDip in Reproductive Sciences at Monash University.
+Kirstin Tindal is a PhD Candidate at the Ritchie Centre, Hudson Institute of Medical Research in Melbourne.
+Her research centres around the factors associated with preterm stillbirth, with a particular focus on how the endometrial environment contributes to adverse pregnancy outcomes.
+She graduated from the University of Melbourne with a BSc (Genetics) and completed a GradDip in Reproductive Sciences at Monash University in 2020.

-Kirstin recently joined the Stillbirth Centre of Research Excellence as a Senior Research Assistant, working on the research priority setting and is a co-investigator on Project Engage.
-She is passionate about amplifying the voice of bereaved parents and helping to enhance their capacity in stillbirth research.
+Kirstin joined the Stillbirth Centre of Research Excellence in 2023 as a Senior Research Assistant, working on the national stillbirth research priority setting and is a co-investigator on Project Engage.
+She is passionate about amplifying the voices of bereaved parents in stillbirth research and helps to maintain the Stillbirth CRE’s parent research involvement register.

 #forAurora